Bino Realuyo

 Bino A. Realuyo is a Filipino-American novelist, poet, community organizer and adult educator.
-He was born and raised in Manila, Philippines but spent most of his adult life in New York City.
-He is the author of a novel, The Umbrella Country, a poetry collection, The Gods We Worship Live Next Door, and the editor of two anthologies.
+He is the author of a novel, The Umbrella Country; a poetry collection, The Gods We Worship Live Next Door; and several stories; he is also editor of two anthologies.

+Education

+Born and raised in Manila, Philippines, Realuyo spent most of his adult life in New York City.
+In Manila, he attended elementary and highschool in University of Santo Tomas, Asia's oldest university.